alikerr/alikerr.github.io/content/english/disclaimer/_index.md

 ---

-> We advise users to exercise reason when following the advice on these pages.
+> We advise users to exercise reason when following the advice from these pages.
 We disclaim responsibility for any harm, loss of data, loss of good-will or whatever negative effects might happen due to reading this documentation.

 ---

 > This website does not represent official views, policies, or standards of University of Manitoba, [UofM](https://umanitoba.ca/governance/governing-documents), WestGrid, BC DRI group, Prairies DRI group or the __Digital Research Alliance of Canada__, [DRAC](https://alliancecan.ca/) (**the Alliance**), formerly known as Compute Canada.
-Please refer to the official sites of the above-mentioned institutions for more information.
+Please refer to the official sites of the above-mentioned institutions and organizations for more information.

 ---